Cucumber Health Benefits: More Reasons to Eat Your Veggies!

 5. Got a squeaky door?
 Take a cucumber slice and rub it along the hinge!

-These mild-flavored fruits come into their own in midsummer, adding crunch to salads and snacks, delivering zing as pickles.
-But they’re also versatile: You can juice or blend whole fruits to use as the base for cooling summer beverages, dips, and cold soups.
+These mild-flavored fruit come into their own in midsummer, adding crunch to salads and snacks, and delivering a zing as pickles.
+But they’re also versatile: You can juice or blend whole fruit as the base for cooling summer beverages, dips, and cold soups.

 Check out our pickling articles here.